DarvidTorres/mydocs/VBA/Visual Basic Editor.md

 End Sub
 ```

-Use F5 to run the macro, or F8 to run line by line.
+Use F5 to run the macro, or F8 to run line by line (debugger) and Ctrl+Shift+F8 to exit debugger.